Wittline/Multiprocessing/README.md

 ![alt text](https://wittline.github.io/Multiprocessing/Images/grafica1.PNG)

 ## Contributing and Feedback
-Help me to improve, you can insult me, criticize me, eulogy me or just copy and paste my homework :)
+Any ideas or feedback about this repository?.
+Help me to improve it.

 ## Authors
-### Created by Ramses Alexander Coraspe Valdez
+- Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>
-### Created on 2019
+- Created on 2019

+## License
+This project is licensed under the terms of the MIT license.